 If you don't grind on Dung Beetles at the beginning of Chapter Three, Salsa will get decimated later on.

-For the Lulz: Ultimately, Porky's motive was that he was bored.
+For the Evulz: Porky's ultimate motivation was that he wanted entertainment.

 Gaia's Lament: Due to war and pollution, nature died and civilization collapsed.
 A large group of survivors then constructed a ship to the last part of the world that had not been corrupted, the Nowhere Islands, and brainwashed themselves to not know what modern technology was so they could preserve nature and themselves, starting Tazmily Village.
 When the Pigmasks took full charge, though, their efforts were ruined, and the islands were twisted into a mess of machinery and modern infrastructure.
 Either way, Lucas changes it in the ending when he pulls the last Needle...
 Maybe.

-Gas Mask Mooks: The Pigmasks.
+Gas Mask Mooks: The Pigmasks, used to make them resemble pigs.
 Despite their helmets, they are susceptible to crying, which is only caused from light flashes or eye contamination.

 Genre Deconstruction: It's MOTHER.
 It deconstructs the Japanese RPG genre; no surprise there.
 However, this game goes even further than its predecessors.
 Look no further than how the concept of currency is introduced for a singular example.

 Golden Snitch: Parodied in the Empire Porky Building, where you have to play a series of minigames against a robotic version of the Big Bad.
 The final game is apparently worth enough to win, but the point is moot since you're supposed to lose.